 Main takeaways: policies bind everything together, so help guests make the right decision on which rate to book by choosing the right policies for each rate.

-- Whether you have a single property or multiple ones, changing policies is easily done in the extranet.
+- Whether you have a single property or multiple ones, changing policies and house rules is easily done in the extranet.
 Simply navigate to the ‘Property’ tab, and click on ‘Policies’.

 - The types of policies you can implement vary and can either be about your property, or about your bookings.